 Interviews are conducted usually by a Stanford alumni and are designed for applicants to be able to meet face to face and ask questions about the school, campus life, their chosen program and any other questions they may have.
 It also allows the alumni, who conduct interviews on a volunteer basis, to learn more about the applicant, their motivations for applying, and help inform the admissions board whether they are a good choice for admission.

 If you’re offered an interview, it’s recommended to accept.
-Whether it’s a virtual or in-person interview, it can demystify any of your questions about attending college, and it can significantly improve your chances of acceptance, so preparing for your college interview is a must.
+Whether it’s a virtual or in-person interview, it can demystify any of your questions about attending college, and it can significantly improve your chances of acceptance, so college interview prep is a must.
 Although interviews with former Stanford students will typically be less formal interviews, they may still ask you questions designed to get to know you better, like “tell me about yourself” and “what will you contribute to the college community?” so brush up on your answers to these key questions.

 Acceptance, waitlist and deferral